andravin/spio/README.md

 Spio itself does not need a host C/C++ compiler or the CUDA developer toolkit.
 You can use Spio operations with PyTorch on a production system that does not have these.

-However, `torch.compile()` (Inductor/Triton) does, and missing pieces surface as errors like `nvrtc: file not found`, `error: unable to compile C wrapper`, `LLVM: external toolchain not found`, or `RuntimeError: codegen failed in Inductor`.
+However, `torch.compile()` (Inductor/Triton) does, and missing pieces cause errors like `nvrtc: file not found`, `error: unable to compile C wrapper`, `LLVM: external toolchain not found`, or `RuntimeError: codegen failed in Inductor`.
 These originate from PyTorch/Triton rather than Spio.

 If you intend to use `torch.compile()` with Spio operations, ensure your production environment provides: